LBHackney-IT/Data-Platform-Playbook/docs/playbook/transforming-data/guides-to-testing-in-the-platform/003-data-quality-testing-guide.md

 anomalyVerificationSuite.saveOrAppendResult(resultKey).run()
 ```

-Here is a [list of anomaly detection types][pydeequ-checks] that are available to use.
+Here is a [list of anomaly detection types][pydeequ-anomaly-detection] that are available to use.

 ### Providing tags to metrics for verification constraint checks